 We all know that in business, things change fast.
 Your team needs to think on their feet and communicate with one another to accommodate those changes.
 The ability to communicate gives your team the power to succeed in the face of shifting circumstances.

-Constructive feedback – move in the right direction
+3. Constructive feedback.
+Move in the right direction

 If your team members don’t feel comfortable sharing suggestions and opinions, the quality of your product or service will suffer.

 It’s important that every member of your team is encouraged to find their voice and provide clear feedback.
-Your team members interact with your business on a daily basis and their insights and opinions might just help to boost your bottom line.
+Your team members interact with your business daily, and their insights and opinions might help boost your bottom line.

 If your colleagues feel ignored or undervalued, they’ll quickly abandon your business and find an alternative.